ralwine/HW-calculator/README.md

 The next day, I built my listeners and tested them, and things seemed to be progressing alright until I started to assemble my GET/POST routes.
 Lots of invocation errors that I couldn't seem to find my way around even when I reached out for help.
 Cut to Sunday, I started to have issues with the localhost right away and was not able to resolve that without assistance; apparently my port was occupied with a previous project and had to be refreshed/redirected to this one and eventually got data to show up in the server console at the last possible moment.
 I tried to get some structural stuff (like the functions on the server side)in and commented/uncommented it out in some areas so this probably looks horrific to your eyes.

+UPDATE:

+Functioning server-side calculator app that takes in two numbers and can execute the mathematical operations of addition, subtraction, multiplication and division.
+Calculations are appended in the area of the DOM below the interface.
+Input fields can be cleared with the CLR button.
+The entire output can be cleared with the AC button, but it does not clear the history.... it does however look cool.